SWC-OSG-Workshop/2016-01-06-UNL/novice/DHTC/07-TroubleShooting.md

 <br/>

 <h3> condor_ssh_to_job </h3>
 This command allows you to `ssh` to the compute node where the job is running.
 After running `condor_ssh_to_job`, you will be connected to the remote system, and you will be able to use normal shell commands to investigate your job.

+Please note running condor_ssh_to_job requires the site the job is running at to enable this feature.
+Since several sites on OSG don't enable this feature, you may not be able to use this with all of your jobs.

 ~~~
 condor_ssh_to_job JOB-ID